Harold

 In Australia

 Harold is not a very common name in Australia.
-According to the Australian Bureau of Statistics, it did not rank in the top 100 most popular names for boys in any year between 1900 and 2020.
+According to the Australian Bureau of Statistics, it did not rank in the top 100 most popular names for boys in any year between 1900 & 2020.
 However, it is worth noting that the name may have been more popular in certain regions of the country or among certain ethnic groups.

 Overall, while Harold was a very popular name in the past, it is now considered a relatively uncommon name.
 However, if ya’re looking for a classic name with a long history, Harold may be a great choice for yar baby boy.

-Harold in Fiction and Media
+Harold in Fiction & Media

-Film and Television
+Film & Television

 Literature